KiltedCode/khandaria-campaign/sessions/2021/2021-04-15-caravan-party.md

 +2 on attack and damage competence
 +2 moral on charm and fear moral
 `Valdrin` jumps and floats down to attack
-`Belsarin` jumps on and destroys the back rider
+`Belsaran` jumps on and destroys the back rider
-Woolly rhino throws `Belsarin` off
+Woolly rhino throws `Belsaran` off
 Other two rhinos get disconnected and start to turn around
 `Faleor` kills both other drivers with bane arrows
 `Valdrin` decapitates a hobgoblin and moves onto next